 A little information about Greg Jefferys and his work to make Hepatitis C affordable and accessible

-Greg Jefferys is an internationally respected Hepatitis C activist who has been assisting people with Hepatitis C to access affordable generic Hep C treatment for almost three years.
+Greg Jefferys is an internationally respected Hepatitis C activist who has been assisting people with Hepatitis C to access affordable generic Hep C treatment since 2015.

 Greg discovered he had Hepatitis C, genotype 2, in 2014 while he was studying for his PhD at the University of Tasmania.
 The effects of Hep C forced him to quit his PhD.

 Unable to afford the high cost of Gilead’s Sovaldi Greg followed the development of generic Sovaldi in India and as soon as it was released, in May 2015, he travelled to India where he purchased 84 pills of generic Sovaldi and returned to Australia.